pantheon-systems/documentation/source/content/guides/decoupled-sites/03-starter-kits.md

 You can create a decoupled site using a Pantheon starter kit.
 Choose from either a WordPress or Drupal CMS and connect it to the frontend application to create a site.
 The following configurations exist for the starter kit templates:

-* [Next.js and Drupal](https://github.com/pantheon-systems/decoupled-drupal-recommended) - This configuration supports ser
+* [Drupal and Next.js](https://github.com/pantheon-systems/decoupled-drupal-recommended) - This configuration supports server-side rendering.
-* [Gatsby and WordPress](https://github.com/pantheon-systems/decoupled-wordpress-recommended) - This configuration supports static site generation
+* [WordPress and Gatsby](https://github.com/pantheon-systems/decoupled-wordpress-recommended) - This configuration supports static site generation.

 ## Backend Installation and Configuration